Electron correlations and superconductivity in La$_3$Ni$_2$O$_7$ under pressure tuning

-The first-principles density functional theory (DFT) calculation~\cite{SunWang_Nature_2023} shows that the bands near the Fermi level have mainly Ni $e_g$ orbital characters, and bands with $t_{2g}$ orbital characters are located about $2$ eV below the Fermi level.
-It also reveals a strong inter-layer hopping between the two Ni $z^2$ orbitals through the apical oxygen ion, giving rise to formation of bonding-antibonding molecular orbitals (MOs) as illustrated in Fig.~\ref{fig:1}(a).
-It has been suggested that these bonding states in $z^2$ orbitals are important to the superconductivity in La$_3$Ni$_2$O$_7$.\cite{SunWang_Nature_2023} Considering DFT results and the simple valence count, a na\"{\i}ve picture of the electron state is as follows: Within a two-Ni unit cell, the $t_{2g}$ orbitals are almost fully occupied, and the four $e_g$ molecular orbitals are occupied by three electrons.
-To make progress, it is important to understand the exact ground-state configuration and the low-energy electronic degrees of freedom that underlie the normal state and responsible for the superconductivity.
+Some of the key questions concern the roles of multiple orbitals and electron correlations~\cite{Wen_arXiv_2023} for both the normal state and superconductivity of La$_3$Ni$_2$O$_7$.
+The first-principles density functional theory (DFT) calculation~\cite{SunWang_Nature_2023,SM} shows that the bands near the Fermi level have mainly Ni $e_g$ orbital characters; bands with $t_{2g}$ orbital characters are located about $2$ eV below the Fermi level.
+It also reveals a strong inter-layer hopping between the two Ni $z^2$ orbitals through the apical oxygen ion, which leads to the formation of bonding-antibonding molecular orbitals (MOs) as illustrated in Fig.~\ref{fig:1}(a).
+Considering DFT results and the simple valence count, a na\"{\i}ve picture of the electron state is as follows: Within a two-Ni unit cell, the $t_{2g}$ orbitals are almost fully occupied, and the four $e_g$ molecular orbitals are occupied by three electrons.
+To make progress, it is important to understand the exact ground-state configuration and the low-energy electronic degrees of freedom that underlie the normal state and are responsible for the superconductivity.